-About 72 percent of all compliance-sampled homes are at or below the Environmental Protection Agency’s threshold for lead, 15 micrograms per liter (ug/L), as of May 2020.
-Given that sampling was suspended due to COVID-19, it is important to note that this is up from about 62 percent in March 2020.
+About 73 percent of all compliance-sampled homes are at or below the Environmental Protection Agency’s threshold for lead, 15 micrograms per liter (ug/L), as of July 2020.

 According to the EPA’s Lead and Copper Rule that regulates drinking water, the treatment is considered effective when 90 percent of sample locations meet the EPA threshold.
 The data demonstrate that overall lead levels have improved, but elevated lead levels remain in some homes.
 Lead concentrations continue to show some variability, which is to be expected as the piping continues to adjust to the treatment.

-To view a table listing all compliance sample results for each sampled home from the January-March sampling events, please
+To view a table listing all compliance sample results for each sampled home from the January-July sampling events, please

 To help resolve this situation, customers under the advisory should run cold tap water from their kitchen faucets an extra 30 minutes every day, in addition to their regular water use.
 This will allow us to work together toward the solution and speed up the treatment process.

 As illustrated above, using tap water moves the treatment through the system so it can establish a protective layer inside customers’ home plumbing.
 The protective layer will stop lead inside customers’ internal plumbing from interacting with water flowing into their homes.

 In the same way that painting a room at home sometimes requires several coats of paint, the treatment requires more water flow to fully coat the home’s pipes.

 By the end of 2019, 100 percent of samples that were collected from University Park homes after running the tap water for two to three minutes had nearly non-detectable lead levels.
 This validates that, in addition to helping the treatment work, running the tap water is highly effective at reducing potential lead exposure.